matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 You should change `<RPI_HUB_IP>` with the IP of your Hub and replace `home/serina/edge-rpi/air-quality` with the topic you have inserted in the Go configuration inside the property `Topic`.

-Now we know what our Go program publish on the topic: it send a JSON file with three properties:
+Now we know what our Go program publish on the topic: it sends a JSON file with three properties:

 - `PM25`: contains the PM 2.5 expressed in `µg/m^3`.
 - `PM10`: contains the PM 10 expressed in `µg/m^3`.